 Lead researcher Guo Lu said, “Applying this cooling cement to urban buildings could save a huge amount of energy and help cities reduce their carbon footprint.
 It is an important step in responding to climate change.”

 This new cement could reduce the need for air conditioning, which is one of the biggest energy consumers in modern cities.
-By keeping surfaces cooler, buildings would not heat up as much, and people would rely less on electricity to keep indoor spaces comfortable.
+By keeping surfaces cooler, buildings would heat up less, and people would rely less on electricity to keep indoor spaces comfortable.

 The research team tested the cement on real rooftops.
 From 1 p.m. to 2 p.m., when the sun was at its strongest, the cement stayed nearly 10°F cooler than its surroundings.
-Conventional cement, on the other hand, heated up quickly and made the surface even hotter than the air.
+Conventional cement, on the other hand, heated up quickly, making the surface even hotter than the air.

 Where can we buy?